Here are the most frequent questions that Adam receives

 I got robbed in Nicaragua.

 Also, I got fat.
 I lost five pounds of muscle and gained twenty pounds of fat, most of it on my belly.
-It’s hard to go on a diet when you’re gorging on the delicious food of this world, and moreover, it’s not always easy to find the discipline to work out when you lack a routine.
+Its hard to go on a diet when youre gorging on the delicious food of this world, and moreover, its not always easy to find the discipline to work out when you lack a routine.
 From the beginning, though, I reasoned I would get back in shape upon my return.

 Who was your favorite person that you met along the way?